ravija-m/ravija-m.github.io/index.md

 ---

-I'm a (recently graduated) software engineer currently working in the Ecommerce team at [Rokt](https://www.rokt.com/).
+I'm a Software Engineer currently working in the Ecommerce team at [Rokt](https://www.rokt.com/)